One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Hotel recommendations: Hyperion Hotel Garmisch – Partenkirchen

 I've saved this gem of the Bavarian Alps as this itinerary's grand finale.
-Neuschwanstein Castle is its real name and not only a tongue twister, but it sure looks like one!
-The pronunciation is devil's work unlike the divine castle.
-It looks like a castle straight from a fairy-tale, it's also rumored, that it was Walt's Disney inspiration for his castles!
+Neuschwanstein Castle is its real name, and not only a tongue twister, but it sure looks like one!
+The pronunciation is devil's work, unlike the divine castle.
+It looks like a castle straight from a fairy tale, It's also rumored that it was Walt Disney's inspiration for his castles!

-You can take nice walk to the castle from parking lot or take a bus.
-I recommend walking to the castle, especially if you’re not time oriented.
+You can take a nice walk to the castle from the parking lot or take a bus.
+I recommend walking to the castle, especially if you’re not time-oriented.
 It’s only 1.2 km (0.7 miles) long, but rather steep, it can be challenging for less fit people.
 But once you overcome it and get to see the scenery from up the hill, you will immediately forget about the hike.

-Also, you can visit the inside only with the guide.
+Also, you can visit the inside only with a guide.
 If you're not into that, it can bother you a bit.
 You can get the tickets online in advance, which I—as always—highly recommend.

 If it's not on socials, you haven't been there, right?
 Don’t worry, there's a place only 15 minutes away for a perfect selfie!
-Marienbrücke is that place.
+Marienbrücke (Mary's Bridge) is that place.
 The way there is once again a bit steep, and once you get there, you'll probably have to wait a while.
-Everybody wants this Instagram worthy selfie, so expect a line there.
+Everybody wants this Instagram-worthy selfie, so expect a line there.

 Tourists in front of Neuschwanstein